togawamanabu/RoboND-DeepLearning-Project/writeup.md

 validation_steps = 50
 workers = 4
 ```

+I used 1488 images for train, 1184 images for validation.

 Fist I tried `batch_size = 64 / epochs = 100`, Looks ok to train but it took 400sec for each epoch even with AWS GPU instance.
 I could not wait 100 epochs for this may take 10 hours.